pzsolt72/oe-kubernetes/README.md

 ```

 *You can use your own computer as well with internet access.
-Prerequisites: installed Docker and running docker daemon, clon of this repository, Python 3 installed with Flask module*
+Prerequisites: installed Docker and running docker daemon, clone of this repository, Python 3 installed with Flask module*

 ## Run an existing application in docker